Jimmy Haun: Career

-Haun re-joined Sherwood in the Yes spin-off supergroup Circa, formed in 2006, also with Tony Kaye (ex-Yes) and initially Alan White (currently of Yes).
+Haun re-joined Billy Sherwood in the Yes spin-off supergroup Circa, formed in 2006, also with Tony Kaye (ex-Yes) and initially Alan White.
 Sherwood, Kaye and Haun were also in Yoso with singer Bobby Kimball.
 Yoso subsequently disbanded and Haun left Circa to focus on commercial work.

 In September 2012, Haun announced that he was working on a Jon Anderson solo album with Elias and M. Sherwood, but the project subsequently stalled before completion.
+Haun continued working with Anderson and two songs co-written by Haun are on Anderson’s album with the Band Geeks, True.

 Haun composed the music for the film Boulevard starring Robin Williams.
 He also is credited with producing and singing the end song "Goodbye Joy”.

 In 2016, Haun played the majority of the guitars on Steve Porcaro's solo album Someday/Somehow.

 In 2020, Haun joined Arc of Life, a new band spun off from Yes by Sherwood and Yes' lead singer Jon Davison.

+In 2023, he composed the music for the comedy horror film Hanky Panky.

 Family

 Haun's father was singer Jim Haun, better known as Rouvaun.
 Jimmy Haun's daughter is the actress and singer Lindsey Haun (born 1984) and he has worked with her on her music career.